RATIONAL-ETHICAL LIVING and RATIONAL-ETHICAL RELIGION

 I am leaving a place for a fourth book, just in case one materializes.

-The remaining components of this website (homorationalis.com) are clarifications and elaborations of the basic ideas.
+The remaining components of this PHILOSOPHY portion of this website are clarifications and elaborations of the basic ideas.
 (Some are previously posted presentations, some are specific, important quotes from one of the books, and some are original material produced for this website.)
 My effort is to have as much of this basic way of thinking as possible in one place, undiluted by other belief systems with other lexicons.
 I believe it takes a while to learn a belief system adequately such as to be able to evaluate it, and dialogues tend to fragment the thinking process such that some of the understanding that might be gained by study of just the one belief system can be lost.

 The "Relevant Autobiography" is provided to satisfy a natural curiosity about the background of someone presenting a set of ideas, and perhaps might increase the desire to explore more thoroughly what is being presented.
 However, the ideas being presented here should stand or fall on the basis of how reasonable they seem to the reader, rather than on the basis of who it is that is presenting the ideas and what the background of that person might be.
 I maintain that the ideas being presented here should be able to be evaluated by everyone, not just those immersed in a special field of knowledge and activity.